SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/population/genetic_algorithm.rst

 Genetic Algorithm
 =================

-The Genetic Algorithm (GA) is inspired by biological evolution.
-A population of candidate solutions evolves through selection, crossover (recombination), and mutation, with fitter individuals more likely to pass on their "genes."
+The Genetic Algorithm (GA) evolves a population of candidate solutions through repeated application of selection, crossover (recombination), and mutation.
+In each generation, parents are selected with probability proportional to their fitness.
+Crossover combines parameters from two parents to produce offspring, while mutation randomly perturbs individual parameters.
+The offspring replace some or all of the current population, and the cycle repeats.
+The crossover operator is the central mechanism: it assembles new candidates from partial solutions distributed across different individuals in the population.

 .. grid:: 2